PsyTeachR/mcs-conv/docs/16-regression.md

-## Activity 4: Join the datasets together
+## Regression Activity 4: Join the datasets together

 * In order to perform the regression analysis, combine the data from `stars_means` with `engage` using `inner_join()`.
 Call the resulting table `joined`.
 It should look like this: